johnmidgley/opencola-alpha/README.md

  <img src="img/zt-edit-members.png" width="800" />

-Each device will now have an additional ip address assigned, which will be in the range set for the network (scroll to IPv4 Auto-Assing in the network config):
+Each device will now have an additional ip address assigned, which will be in the range set for the network (scroll to IPv4 Auto-Assign in the network config):

 <img src="img/zt-ip-address.png" width="800" />

 Go to go the machine running opencola (that you should have installed ZeroTier on) and restart the server by running the following commands in your OpenCola os directory: